New Zealand Lacrosse (‘NZL’)

 History of Lacrosse in New Zealand

-Over a decade ago, a few English and American ex-pats found each other through searching links in New Zealand to their favourite sport.
+Over two decades ago, a few English and American ex-pats found each other through searching links in New Zealand to their favourite sport.
 Their reluctance to give up their extra appendages (their lacrosse sticks) instigated the passion to start and grow the sport in New Zealand.

-In 2000, a men’s senior league was started in Auckland, and a year later, the New Zealand Women’s Lacrosse Association (NZWLA) was formed and a women’s league was established.
+In 2000, a men’s senior league was started in Auckland, and a year later, the women’s league was established.

 The efforts of the original founders resulted in tremendous growth in schools, clubs and national representative teams.
-Over the last decade, lacrosse has been integrated into many schools’ athletic curriculum, with over 20 schools and 500 players participating in the Auckland Secondary Schools League.
-We also estimate at least 900 school children across New Zealand are learning and playing the sport, or its modified version, ‘Modcrosse,’ at youth level each year.
+Over the decades, lacrosse has been integrated into many schools’ athletic curriculum, with over 20 schools and 500 players participating in the Auckland Secondary Schools League.
+An estimated at least 900 school children across New Zealand are learning and playing the sport, or its modified version, ‘Modcrosse,’ at youth level each year.

-National leagues are constantly growing with associations in Auckland, Wellington, Hamilton and Canterbury.
+National leagues are constantly growing with associations in Auckland, Wellington, Hamilton, Manawatu and Canterbury.
 Club teams from each region compete in the official National Tournament held annually in January.

-Just five years after its inception, the New Zealand Women’s Lacrosse Association sent the first Women’s National Team to the IFWLA World Cup in 2005 – the ultimate competition in the women’s lacrosse world.
-In 2002, the New Zealand Men’s Lacrosse Association sent its first men’s team to the ILF World Cup.
-Further, the BLAX’s growth is fostered by the Under-19 National Squad, who competed for the first time in 2007 at the Junior World Championships and the Development Squad.
-The men’s Under-19 team has sent teams to Melbourne for the Australian Under 17 tournament.
+Just two years after its inception, New Zealand sent its first men’s team to the ILF World Cup in Perth, Australia, while it was in 2005 the Women’s National Team went to the IFWLA World Cup in Annapolis, USA.
+Further, the Women’s National Team (NZBLAX) growth is fostered by the Under-19 National Squad, who competed for the first time in 2007 at the Junior World Championships and the Development Squad.
+U15 and U18 teams regularly compete in the Australian National State Championships, helping to grow the skill level.

 See below for some interesting links: